 Located in Disney’s Epcot Future World, Soarin’ is a must see attraction.
 It is a ride which simulates flight, rather than a flight simulator!
 Another very unique experience only available in Disneyland, where it originally debuted, and Disney’s Epcot.

 Guests board a huge structure which has rows of seats in front of an extremely large screen.
 The seats are then lifted up into the air and have gentle motion which feels like flying.
-The movie Soarin Over California is then projected onto the huge screen so guests feel as though they are flying over the state.
-The movie is beautifully filmed and seems to fly you over many destinations including Yosemite, The Wine Country, San Francisco, Palm Springs, San Diego and of course Disneyland.
+The movie Soarin Around the World is then projected onto the huge screen so guests feel as though they are flying over the state.
+The movie is beautifully filmed and seems to fly you over many destinations including The Taj Majal and The Great Wall of China.

 Pirates of the Caribbean Ride